benlin100/forests_for_a_forest/README.md

 # How Random Is Your Forest?
-The objectives of this project are to 1) predict the predominant tree type in a section of the Roosevelt National Forest 2) determine the optimal soil type for that section.
+My project focused on a dataset from the National Roosevelt Forest in Colorado.
+With hopes to expand the forest and develop new areas, the objective of this project is to predict the predominant tree type in a section of the forest.

 **Getting Started**
 With Python installed and configured, the code .ipynb files may be run directly through Jupyter Notebook.